creatorip1/sip-stack/README.md

 Following are the steps to setting up the sip stack

 ### Setup SIP stack repository
-Use [Sip stack](/cloudformation/SIP-stack-repo-publisher-step-1.yaml) to create SIP middleware app repo.
+Use this [Cloudformation template](/cloudformation/SIP-stack-repo-publisher-step-1.yaml) to create SIP middleware app repo.

 Following are prerequisite for creating a stack.
  1. Admin Cloud formation role